harmony-ai-solutions/vts-harmony-link-plugin/README.md

       - Once you start the Plugin later, allow the connection:
         ![Allow Plugin Connection](docs/images/vts-allow-plugin.PNG)
     </details>
+4. Check `harmony.ini` whether all Settings are fine.
+Usually you don't need to make any changes if you have a default Microphone and Speaker defined.
-8. Start Harmony Link (if it's not running already) and local services AI (as needed).
+5. Start Harmony Link (if it's not running already) and local services AI (as needed).
-9. Run the project by executing `python main.py` in the project directory.
+6. Run the project by executing `run_windows.bat` or `run_linux.sh` in the project directory.
+This will download and launch Micromamba, install all python dependencies and launch the application.
+7. To enable / disable microphone recording, press `V`, or the key you defined in `harmony.ini` for the toggle.

 ## License